Heart Failure: Mechanisms and Therapies

 Scientific Organizers: David A. Kass and Saptarsi M. Haldar

-Heart failure (HF) is a leading global cause of morbidity and mortality.
-Moreover, its prevalence is increasing exponentially as individuals live longer to experience the collusive effects of accumulated disease, genetic propensities, environmental stressors, and behavioral factors.
+The COVID-19 pandemic put the kibosh on our originally planned 2021 HF meeting, as we felt this meeting is really best done in person, we decided to wait a year and try again.
+The Keystone meetings are being shortened by 25% - 3 days instead of 4, so adjustments to the program have been made.
+Importantly, even one year later, heart failure (HF) is still a leading global cause of morbidity and mortality.
+As life expectancy increases, individuals are experiencing the compounded effects of accumulated disease, genetic propensity, environmental stress, and behavior.
 The underpinnings of HF are multifactorial, providing a broad array of relevant biochemical therapeutic targets that could impact clinical symptoms and outcomes.
-The impacts of aging, and the epidemic of obesity and associated disorders such as diabetes are having a major impact on heart failure pathophysiology.
-This conference will particularly highlight the roles of altered metabolism, mitochondrial dysfunction, protein quality control, inflammation, and fibrosis.
-The recent explosion of methods to assess subpopulations at the single-cell level, and studies of epigenetic controls on disease and heart development/regeneration are presented.
-Additionally, we are at the dawn of a new age for manipulating contractility of the heart, and recent advances in HF treatment, including clinical testing, will be discussed during this conference.
-The conference emphasizes cutting edge basic research, emphasizing rapidly advancing areas that pave the way to new opportunities.
-Many of the speakers will be leaders in highly relevant fields yet often not those one would hear at the typical HF conference.
-In this sense, a goal is to encourage new dialog and interdisciplinary collaborations between fields that all have prominent roles in the failing heart.
+Aging, the obesity epidemic and associated disorders, such as diabetes, have a major impact on heart failure pathophysiology.
+The roles of altered metabolism, mitochondrial dysfunction, protein quality control, inflammation, and fibrosis as well as the latest methods for single-cell analysis of subpopulations studies on epigenetic control of disease and heart development/regeneration will be featured.
+The dawn of a new age in manipulation of heart contractions is upon us and this conference will enable discussion of recent advances in HF treatment, including clinical testing.
+Many of the speakers are leaders in highly relevant fields that are not always featured at typical HF conferences.
+One of our goals is to encourage dialog and foster interdisciplinary collaboration between researchers in fields that are all relevant to the failing heart.
 Lastly, this conference is being paired with another Keystone Symposia conference on Mitochondria, Metabolism and Heart, which will also have a cardiac emphasis.
 There will be two joint sessions that will focus on mitochondrial function and metabolism, respectively.